keyper/keyper-ios-sdk/README.md

 - Fixing problem of redundant calls after each logout/login process
 - Fixing a bug that lead to a logout race condition
 - Logging off the user for _every_ call that returns an unauthorized response (401)

+**2017-07-24**

+v1.0.1

+- Fixing a bug where a login/logout loop happened in certain scenarios through a race condition
+- Fixing ticket-selector bugs when choosing tickets out of a season ticket

 ## Getting Started